Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 If you combine your breast augmentation with another procedure, such as a breast lift, tummy tuck or liposuction, your recovery time will differ.

-2. When will I be able to go on my beach vacation after breast surgery?
+2. When can you go to the beach after breast surgery?

-I typically tell patients to plan to have their procedure a minimum of 3 to 4 weeks prior to their trip.
+I typically tell patients to plan to have their procedure a minimum of 3 to 4 weeks before their beach vacation.
 Patients are not cleared for water activities until 3 weeks after surgery.
-Waiting 4 weeks allows time to recover further so you can be 100% during your vacation.
+Waiting 4 weeks allows time to recover so you can look and feel 100% during your vacation.

 3. What is capsular contracture?

-Capsular contracture, or encapsulation, is a process whereby the capsule that naturally forms around a foreign body inside the human body becomes calcified and firm to the touch.
-While the exact etiology is uncertain, the most commonly accepted theory is that it is bacterial colonization of the implant.
-Your body cannot deliver white blood cells to the implant to eradicate the bacteria, so it forms a firm calcified shell around the implant.
+Capsular contracture, or encapsulation, is a process whereby the capsule that naturally forms around a foreign body placed internally (aka, the breast implant) becomes calcified and firm to the touch.
+While the exact etiology is uncertain, the most commonly accepted theory is that it is due to bacterial colonization of the implant.
+Your body cannot deliver white blood cells to the implant to eradicate the bacteria, so it forms a firm, calcified shell around the implant.
 Researchers continue exploring the causes and best treatments for capsular contracture, as summarized in a recent study.

 To reduce your risk, I use several steps, including: